Iain Vigurs: Cove Rangers

-On 23 July 2021, Vigurs, along with teammate Ross Draper, joined newly promoted side Scottish League One side Cove Rangers on a three–year contract.
+On 23 June 2021, Vigurs, along with teammate Ross Draper, joined newly promoted side Scottish League One side Cove Rangers on a three–year contract.
 Upon joining the club, he turned down a move to Dunfermline Athletic and wanted to play part–time football.

 Vigurs made his Cove Rangers debut, starting the whole game, and set up two goals, in a 3–2 loss against Stirling Albion in the group stage of the Scottish League Cup on 10 July 2021.
 Since joining the club, he quickly became a first team regular, playing in the midfield position.
 After missing one match due to illness, Vigurs made his return to the starting line–up, in a 1–1 draw against Montrose on 11 September 2021.
-Vigurs scored on 27 November 2021 and 4 December 2021 against Queens Park and Dumbarton respectively.
+Vigurs scored on 27 November 2021 and 4 December 2021 in the league against Queens Park and Dumbarton respectively.
 However, during a 3–0 win against Alloa Athletic on 18 December 2021, he suffered ankle injury and was substituted in the 17th minute.
 After missing two matches, Vigurs scored on his return from injury, in a 1–0 win against Clyde on 8 January 2022.
 However, his return was short–lived when he suffered an injury that saw him out for one match.
 But Vigurs made his return to the starting line–up, in a 2–2 draw against Dumbarton on 29 January 2022.
-On 23 April 2022, he started the match against Dumbarton and helped the club win 1–0 to seal their promotion to the Scottish Championship.
-At the end of the 2021–22 season, Vigurs went on to make thirty–nine appearances and scoring three times in all competitions.
+After missing another one match due to injury, he made his return to the starting line–up, in a 2–0 win against Falkirk on 9 April 2022.
+On 23 April 2022, Vigurs started the match against Dumbarton and helped the club win 1–0 to seal their promotion to the Scottish Championship.
+At the end of the 2021–22 season, he went on to make thirty–nine appearances and scoring three times in all competitions.

 At the start of the 2022–23 season, Vigurs scored his first goal of the season, in a 2–1 loss against Livingston in the group stage of the Scottish League Cup.
 However, he found his playing time, coming from the substitute bench.
 On 15 April 2023, Vigurs scored his second goal of the season, in a 2–1 loss against Inverness Caledonian Thistle.
-At the end of the 2022–23 season, he went on to make twenty–five appearances and scoring three times in all competitions.
+On the last game of the season against Greenock Morton, he started the whole game, in a 1–1 draw, which resulted in Cove Rangers relegated back to Scottish League One.
+At the end of the 2022–23 season, Vigurs went on to make twenty–five appearances and scoring three times in all competitions.

 In the 2023–24 season, Vigurs appeared two times for Cove Rovers, both matches were in Scottish League Cup.
-On 29 May 2024, he was released by the club.
+On 29 May 2024, he was released by the club, along with Mark Reynolds.